pandithitesh/webapplication/SELF_ASSESSMENT.md

 ### Areas for Improvement:
 - Fix those 2 failing tests in the recommendation service
-- Clean up the "My Bookings" page layout a bit
 - Maybe add more edge case handling

 ### Final Thoughts: